-You can’t watch the big game without noshing on some yummy chicken wings.
-We have rounded up the best recipes for chicken wings, including spicy, teriyaki, healthy and quick and easy.
-These lip-smacking recipes will make you the hit of the game day party!
+You can't watch the big game without noshing on some yummy chicken wings.
+We've rounded up the best recipes for chicken wings — including spicy, teriyaki, healthy and quick-and-easy.
+These lip-smacking recipes will make you the hit of the game-day party!
 Getting hungry yet?

 - Butter spray

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon onion powder

 - Singe the wings over an open flame to remove any feathers.
 Rinse them and pat dry with a tea towel.

 - Mix all of the spices together in a bowl.
 Spray the wings with butter spray on both sides.

 - Place the spices in a bag, adding 3 or 4 wings at a time, depending on how big the bag is.
 Shake the bag to coat the wings.